compactcode/rspec_performance_examples/Readme.markdown

 Rails is woefully slow (especially on 1.9.2).

-There are a bunch of examples for rails in the stock_standard_rails directory.
+There are a bunch of examples for rails in the [rails](https://github.com/compactcode/rspec_performance_examples/tree/master/rails) directory.

-I highly recommend watching this awesome screencast by [https://www.destroyallsoftware.com/screencasts/catalog/fast-tests-with-and-without-rails](Destroy All Software)
+I highly recommend watching this awesome screencast by [Destroy All Software](https://www.destroyallsoftware.com/screencasts/catalog/fast-tests-with-and-without-rails)